tytydraco/yessleep/out/Im_still_confused_about_what_happened_at_my_school_right_before_Summer_Break_began.md

 Things were silent again for some time.
 At one point, I noticed the air smelled cleaner than usual.
 My focus on the air was broken by the sound of pairs of boots speeding past the classroom.

 "Don't focus on it.
 We know what's there.
-If you acknowledge it, it will torture you," a female voice said.
+If you look at it, it will torture you," a female voice said.

 "What is it digging for?"
 Another female voice asked.